 The software aspect is probably more common for slowing down a computer and can be more complicated than the hardware aspect.

-But the hardware aspect could probably cost you more to fix.
+But the hardware is generally a bit quicker and could probably cost you more to fix.
 A computer technician could help to identify this problem quickly and help fix it for you.

 Software isn’t perfect and so we run in to problems from time to time.
 Each program is usually designed by different people and so they can conflict with other programs written by other people.

-They try to follow certain guidelines and standards as to minimise the problems that we run into but from time to time they can creep in and cause weird things to happen.
+They try to follow certain operating system guidelines and standards as to minimise the problems that we run into but from time to time they can creep in and cause weird things to happen.

-Antivirus programs can cause problems with certain software stopping them from working properly as well as cause problems with networking and the internet as they monitor drivers and network adapters to provide security against malicious software.
+Antivirus programs can cause problems with other types of software stopping them from working properly as well as causing problems with networking and the internet as they monitor drivers and network adapters to provide security against malicious software.

 Sometimes updates come through that can completely stop your internet from working or damage certain parts of Windows.
 Antivirus programs can also use massive amounts of resources especially if there is something wrong with it.